 I’ve always had animals in my life.
 I grew up with pet mice, dogs, fish, cats, and then in adulthood had many more cats, a couple of dogs, numerous ferrets, and rabbits.
 I volunteered for a big cat sanctuary (which included – literally – lions and tigers and bears, not to mention cows, a camel, pigs, foxes… you get the idea) for many years.

 Animals have been a constant for me.
 Part of me was ok with the non-animal years (I had plenty of turbulent stuff going on), and part of me felt an emptiness.
 I wasn’t even aware of how deep that emptiness was until the farm cat died.
 He wasn’t my cat, but lived on the same property we did, was known for being a bit of a dick, and then bonded with me during the early pandemic months as I sat outside during isolation.
 His death broke me.

 That farm cat was an old boy, and I promised him that the next cat in my life would be another older cat, a rescue, and I’d give him or her a beautiful life.

+I was ever-so-good and went to bed before midnight last night because I had a 9am dentist appointment today.
+Insomnia gave me the finger and so I spent the first four hours in bed in an anxious stupor, because my brain decided it was a PERFECT time to try to remember the names of my flat neighbours from 2004-2010.
 I could not get to sleep until I 100% remembered at least one of them; she lived two floors down, and was the mother of someone I worked with.
 We were city living, so didn’t really know any of the neighbours.